-Race affects opioid selection for cancer painJuly 25th, 2014 in Medications /
+Race affects opioid selection for cancer painJuly 25, 2014 in Medicine & Health / Medications

 (HealthDay)—Racial disparities exist in the type of opioid prescribed for cancer pain, according to a study published online July 21 in the Journal of Clinical Oncology.